r3-os/r3/src/constance_port_arm/src/lib.md

 The Arm-A port for [Constance](::constance).

-TODO

 # Startup Code

 [`use_startup!`] generates an entry point (with a symbol name `start`), which is expected to be called by a bootloader.
 The startup code configures MMU to assign appropriate memory attributes based on the memory map supplied by [`StartupOptions::MEMORY_MAP`] and to map an exception vector table at `0x0000_0000` or `0xffff_0000`.

+## Linker Scripts

-This crate also provides a linker script `link_ram.x` that defines some standard sections, suitable for use with a bootloader that can handle ELF sections.
+This crate provides linker scripts that define some standard sections, suitable for use with a bootloader that can handle ELF sections.
 Put files as follows under your crate's directory:

 `.cargo/config.toml`: